Litigation

 National Forgiveness Rate

-~2.1M forgiven out of 43M+ borrowers nationwide (IDR Adjustment, PSLF Waiver, SAVE)
+~2.1M forgiven out of 43M+ borrowers nationwide (IDR Adjustment, PSLF Waiver, SAVE early forgiveness)

 Hope Credit Client Debt Forgiven